 62. What is the result of an airway obstruction that occurs with asthma?

-63. What happens when the release of cytokines during an allergic response?
+63. What happens when cytokines are released during an allergic response?

 64. What are mast cell stabilizers?